 Trigger Points – Trigger points are discrete, focal, hyper-irritable spots located in a taut band of skeletal muscle.
-They produce pain locally and in a referred pattern and often accompany chronic musculoskeletal disorders.
-Acute trauma or repetitive micro-trauma may lead to the development of stress on muscle fibers and the formation of trigger points.
-Patients may have regional, persistent pain resulting in a decreased range of motion in the affected muscles.
-These include muscles used to maintain body posture, such as those in the neck, shoulders, and pelvic girdle.
-Trigger points may also manifest as tension headache, tinnitus, temporomandibular joint pain, decreased range of motion in the legs, and low back pain.
+They produce pain in a referred pattern and often accompany chronic musculoskeletal disorders.
+Acute trauma or repetitive micro-trauma may lead to the formation of trigger points.
+Patients may have pain resulting in a decreased range of motion in the affected muscles.
+These include muscles such as those in the neck, shoulders, and pelvic girdle.
+Trigger points may also manifest as tension headache, tinnitus, decreased range of motion in the legs, and low back pain.

 Tongue Reading – The tongue has many relationships and connections in the body, useful and important during inspection for confirming TCM diagnosis.
-It can present strong visual indicators of a person’s overall harmony or disharmony.
 The tongue has a special relationship with the Heart, in that the Heart opens to the tongue.
-The tongue is said to be an “offshoot” of the Heart, or “flowers” into the Heart.
-The normal tongue in Traditional Chinese Medicine has a light red or pinkish body with a thin white coating.

-Pulse Reading – Pulse reading is an aspect of the medicine that, for most, requires many years (decades, lifetimes) of practice in order to master.
-It requires great energetic sensitivity — a capacity to “listen” very deeply.
+Pulse Reading – Pulse reading requires great energetic sensitivity — a capacity to “listen” very deeply.
 The pulse can be used to gain a deep understanding of the patient on many levels.
-“Mastering” pulse diagnosis is difficult without the guidance of a skilled teacher.
 Even at basic levels, however, the pulse provides immediate and specific information that can help clarify contradictory diagnostic information and symptomology.